Culture of San Francisco: Music and nightlife

 The Fillmore is a music venue located in the Western Addition.
 It is the second incarnation of the historic venue that gained fame in the 1960s under concert promoter Bill Graham, housing the stage where now-famous musicians such as the Grateful Dead, Janis Joplin, Led Zeppelin and Jefferson Airplane first performed, fostering the San Francisco Sound.
-Beach Blanket Babylon is a zany musical revue and a civic institution that has performed to sold-out crowds in North Beach since 1974.
+Beach Blanket Babylon was a zany musical revue and a civic institution that performed to sold-out crowds in North Beach from 1974—2019.
+In its former location, the Club Fugazi, now resides Dear San Francisco, a revue featuring acrobatics, choreography, spoken word, video projections, shadow play, and original music, focused on the emotional impact and the myths of San Francisco.
 Bimbo's 365 Club, in North Beach, is one of the city's oldest entertainment venues and plays host to music shows of all genres.
 Most nightclubs in San Francisco are exclusive to audiences age 21 and older; the two most prominent nightclubs in the city which are open to ages 18 and older are 715 Harrison (known locally by its two event names Club X and City Nights) as well as DNA Lounge.
+The Independent on Divisadero Street offers all-ages shows as well as 18+ and 21+ shows.
 Nightlife venues occasionally have a strong affiliation with a certain theme or culture, such as 1015 Folsom, which has a history with BDSM culture, or Temple, noted for its futurism and energy-generating dance floor.